 The International Special Interest Group (ISIG) was originally created by members of NSGC who were working internationally.
 It is currently maintained by and serves members who have a personal or professional interest in genetic counseling around the world.
-The ISIG has also developed this FAQ document for international students.
+Members include the following groups of genetic counselors:

 To promote communication and relationships among genetic counselors in all nations; to facilitate the development of the genetic counseling profession globally; to provide specialized educational content for the professional development of genetic counselors within multiple healthcare models; to foster collaboration within our membership, between other SIGs, and with our international genetic counseling colleagues.

 - FAQ document for prospective international applicants (PDF).